 Is parenthood a big responsibility?
 That might be the biggest understatement in the world.
 The duties of mothers and fathers are multifaceted and begin piling up even before your little bundle of joy arrives.
 It’s important to take care of yourself before, during and after pregnancy, so that you and your baby can get the healthy start and nutritional support you need.
 Pregnancy and lactation place higher calorie and nutrient demands on the body, since the mother must meet the nutritional needs of a growing baby without sacrificing her own nutrient requirements.

-Prenatal and postnatal nutrition
+Prenatal and early postnatal nutrition

-Before pregnancy, women of childbearing age should supplement their diet with a multivitamin/mineral supplement that contains at least 400 mcg of folic acid.
-A daily multivitamin can help fill in dietary gaps and meet daily nutritional requirements for essential nutrients.† Consuming an adequate amount of folic acid is very important when planning a pregnancy, since this B vitamin is important to help support proper development of a baby’s nervous system.† The neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
+Before pregnancy, women of childbearing age should supplement their prenatal diet with a multivitamin/mineral supplement that contains at least 400 mcg of folic acid.
+A daily multivitamin can help fill in dietary gaps and meet daily prenatal nutrition requirements for essential nutrients.† Consuming an adequate amount of folic acid is very important when planning a pregnancy, since this B vitamin is important to help support proper development of a baby’s nervous system.† The neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
 Healthful diets with adequate folic acid may reduce a woman's risk of having a child with a neural tube defect.

 Why should I take a postnatal supplement after giving birth?